 Why do we read?

-I asked my eight year old “What is his favourite thing about reading?” his response, “It helps me learn what to make in Minecraft and learn about animals”.
-Regretfully, learning is probably why most of us read, and many cases the only reason why they read.
-If it was not through school; how much did we spend on university or college books; it is a manual for how to set up the new LED Television, or Blue-Ray player, or in my case the past day, the tiny print in installation manual for my computers mother board trying to diagnose an error, or the page or two of homework questions each night.
-It is no wonder many children find reading a chore, and at times a punishment.
+I asked my eight-year-old “What is his favourite thing about reading?” his response, “It helps me learn what to make in Minecraft and learn about animals”.
+Regretfully, learning is probably why most of us read, and in many cases the only reason why they read.
+If it was not through school; how much did we spend on university or college books; it is a manual for how to set up the new LED Television or Blue-Ray player, or in my case the past day, the tiny print in installation manual for my computers motherboard trying to diagnose an error, or the page or two of homework questions each night.
+It is no wonder many children find reading a chore and at times a punishment.
 Then again – – my youngest is just learning to read, I mean, baby steps here — repetition, 4 or five 5 words sentences, “Here comes the red race-car, Here comes the blue race-car” yet, he is unbelievably proud of himself that he can read Daddy a story.
 Maybe there is hope for reading for fun, reading for pleasure?

 A Lost Reader

-I admit, I took a very long hiatus from reading which probably started the first day I arrived at university, a terribly habit I did not break without contempt until last years; I graduated in 2000.
+I admit I took a very long hiatus from reading which probably started the first day I arrived at university, a terrible habit I did not break without contempt until last years; I graduated in 2000.
 It is incredible how quickly times flies when you look at it from that perspective, wow.
 However, between additional schooling, dating, relationships, children, lawn work, career, the idea of reading never crossed my mind.
 Well, at least reading for entertainment.
 Today I can say I have found a balance.
-I will never be a book a week person, as I enjoy to read each and every word written over speed reading vast chucks of a story just to move on to the next, however, I make the time for a great book, and always fight through mediocrity.
-You can actually take a quick at the following page that highlights my recent reads.
+I will never be a book a week person, as I enjoy to read each and every word written over speed reading vast chunks of a story just to move on to the next, however, I make the time for a great book, and always fight through mediocrity.
+You can actually take a quick at the following page that highlights my recent reads (Recommended books for middle-aged me, from a middle-aged man).
 I am sure I have missed a few books, however, at quick glance, 30 books over the past two years.
-Not a huge feat, however, at the same time, going from a handful of books a decade to more then a dozen in a year is an amazing start.
+Not a huge feat, however, at the same time, going from a handful of books a decade to more than a dozen in a year is an amazing start.

 So what does Mark enjoy about reading?